ferristseng/EW-L4-api-json/README.md

 ### 1. What are Web APIs?

-Web APIs are ways of requesting data from a server.
+Web APIs are special interfaces that make it easy for applications to request data from a server.
 Most modern web applications use web APIs to send data from the "backend" (server) to the "frontend" (client).

 Let's explore https://vaccinefinder.org/, and see if we can find out whether or not it's using a Web API.